RATP Group Governance

 State representatives

-Ms May Gicquel, Director of Shareholdings, French Government Investment Agency, Ministry of the Economy, Finance and Industrial and Digital Sovereignty
+• Mr Arthur Faust, Director of Equity Holdings, State Shareholding Agency, Ministry for the Economy, Finance, and Industrial and Digital Sovereignty (France).

 Persons selected for their expertise in the field of transport, travel policies or stemming from diverse socio-economic backgrounds